MarconiLab/training-courses/gis/ictp/master-course/src/them-mapping-points-carto.md

 By the end of this module, you will know:
 * how to create a simple thematic map of safecast data
 * how to use CARTO map layer wizard
+* how to style your map in an advanced way
+* how to add map interaction
 * how to disseminate your map online

 [Click to visualize CARTO thematic map to be created](https://franckalbinet.carto.com/viz/7cb58b78-ec86-11e6-ba7d-0e3ff518bd15/public_map)